 Investors can be reassured by the financial stability of Property Partner, and the calibre of its management.
 Each investment is held in a tax efficient special purpose vehicle, ring fenced from the asset and liabilities of Property Partner and other investments.
 The board of directors includes Ed Wray, Betfair co-founder, and Neil Rimer, co-founder of Index Ventures, backer of numerous successful fintech companies such as Transferwise and Funding Circle.
-The platform is regulated by the Financial Conduct Authority (FCS) and audited by KPMG.
+The platform is regulated by the Financial Conduct Authority (FCA) and audited by KPMG.

-The government has poured billions into Crossrail.
+The Government has poured billions into Crossrail.
 Property Partner offers a unique way to take part in the regeneration of the most exciting parts of the capital.

 - Crossrail will bring an extra 1.5 million people to within 45 minutes of central London

 - From 2008 to 2013, 41% of planning applications within a kilometre of a Crossrail station cited the new railway as a justification.

 - For just over three years, eight giant tunnel boring machines burrowed below the streets of London to construct 42 kilometres of new rail tunnels.

 - An estimated 200 million annual passengers will use Crossrail.

 - The journey time from London Heathrow to Liverpool Street will fall from 55 to 34 minutes.